Riptawr/RoboND-Kinematics-Project/writeup.md

 - we already solved for the first three angles
 - we also calculated the homogeneous transform from base to gripper link

-Therefore we can evaluate the last three angles via the following:
+Therefore we can evaluate the last three angles getting the missing rotation matrix as follows:
 ```python
 R3_6 = R0_3.inv("LU") * R_EE
 ```